sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 &#128218; I'm a rising junior at Harvard, where I major in Computer Science and Statistics and minor in Economics.

 &#128200; My main interest lies in leveraging data to study topics at the intersection of technology, economics, and regulation.
-To that end, I'm excited to join the New York Fed's Research and Statistics Group this summer.
+To that end, I'm excited to join the New York Fed's Research & Statistics Group this summer.

 &#128640; I'm also fairly involved in the start-up space.
 I currently source and conduct industry research for Plug and Play.
 Previously, I've worked at Treasure Data and Element AI.